gomods/athens/docs/content/configuration/storage.md

 This driver is using the [AWS S3](https://aws.amazon.com/s3/) and assumes that you already have `account` and `bucket` created in it.
 If you never used Amazon Web Services there is [quick guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) how to create `bucket` inside it.
-After this you can pass you credentials inside `config.toml` file
+After this you can pass you credentials inside `config.toml` file.
+If the access key ID and secret access key are not specified in `config.toml`, the driver will attempt to load credentials for the default profile from the [AWS CLI configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) created during installation.

 ##### Configuration: